-The master of the ship or the skipper of a fishing vessel require a seafarer or a fisherman to work when this is necessary for, inter alia, the safety of the ship.
-If a seafarer or fisherman carries out such required work during a planned period of rest, he or she is subsequently entitled to a sufficient period of rest as soon as possible.
+The ship's Master or fishing vessel skipper may require a seafarer or fisherman to work when necessary, such as for the safety of the ship.
+If a seafarer or fisherman is required to perform such work during a scheduled rest period, they are entitled to a sufficient rest period as soon as possible.

 Seafarers and fishermen younger than 18 years of age